wheeler/markdown/codemod/blog/jscodeshift-dead-polyfill.md

   }
 ```

 This can be done using the `.replaceWith()` function on collection.
-I used the AST explorer to figure out the filter condition and where the argument to the call is.
+We want to find the appropriate `CallExpression`s and call `replaceWith()` on the collection, returning the argument in the callback.
+I used the AST explorer to figure out the filter condition and where the argument to the call lives.
 The following transform will find all `deadPolyfill(someArg)` calls and replace it with `someArg` in the context.

 ```js
 export default function transformer(file, api) {